skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

   in a control file.

 -s, --start `ADDR`
-  Specify the address at which to start disassembling; the default start address is 16384.
+  Start disassembling at this address; the default start address is 16384.

 -t, --text
   Show ASCII text in the comment fields of the disassembly.